UD-Designs-Lab/befriend-rails/README.md

 # Getting Started

-To start testing this web service, you need to have `ruby 2.6.3`, `MySQL` and `Rails 6.0` installed on your Mac or PC.
+To start testing this web service, you need to have `ruby 2.6.3`, `Potgrs` and `Rails 6.0` installed on your Mac or PC.
 It's also important noting that I preferred using `jbuilder` to `Active Model Serializers` for json handling.

 - Clone this repository